Poker Table Selection: How to Choose the Most Profitable Table

 • Wait – If a table is full then you can sign up for the waiting list for that table, as a player leaves, that seat is offered to the next person on the waiting list.
 This statistic shows you how many people are currently on the Waiting List.

-Players per Flop: The Fish-o-meter
+Players per Flop

 A table with a lower percentage would indicate better players, so if you saw a table with 5% then this table has a lot of better players, who play hands selectively before the flop and don’t play with hands they shouldn’t.